Home » Almond-Raisin Biscotti (Cantucci)

 – Turn pieces onto the cut side and return to the baking sheet.

 – Bake for 5-15 minutes depending on how crunchy you like your biscotti.
 On the low end you will get a more soft chewy consistency and rock hard on the longer bake.
-I use 8-10 minutes–crunchy but a little softness.
+I use about 8-9 minutes–crunchy but a little softness.

 – Note that the biscotti will further harden when cooling down–don’t use touch as a gauge to determine your final crunchiness.